Traditions and anecdotes associated with the Stanley Cup: Misadventures

 On October 9, 2008, Def Leppard's Joe Elliott placed the Cup upside down on a pedestal on the stage during one of their NHL Face-Off Rocks segments at the Fox Theater in Detroit.
 Red Wings defenseman Chris Chelios claimed the musician disgraced the Cup on purpose.
-Shortly after the incident, an article on Def Leppard's website appeared with Elliott claiming that every other sports cup he had ever seen before then was smaller at its base than at the top, so he thought this cup was no different.
+Shortly after the incident, an article on Def Leppard's website appeared with Elliott claiming that every other sports Cup he had ever seen before then was smaller at its base than at the top, so he thought this Cup was no different.

 On June 17, 2010, the Chicago Tribune swabbed the Cup for germs.
 A lab tech for EMSL Analytical stated no staph, salmonella or E. coli were found and the general bacteria count was 4% of what is typically found on an office desk.
 On April 21, 2011, it was traveling in Quebec City when its vehicle broke down forcing keeper of the Cup Mike Bolt to hitchhike with the Cup.

-On August 30, 2011, during Michael Ryder's day with the cup, it fell off a table at a media event in St. John's, Newfoundland and Labrador.
+On August 30, 2011, during Michael Ryder's day with the Cup, it fell off a table at a media event in St. John's, Newfoundland and Labrador.
 This was just prior to the Cup's departure to Ryder's home town of Bonavista, Newfoundland and Labrador.

 On July 12, 2021, during a strong thunderstorm at an outdoor celebration following the conclusion of the Tampa Bay Lightning's victory parade, Patrick Maroon accidentally dropped the Stanley Cup due to the rainy conditions, damaging the bowl.
 The Cup had to be sent back to be repaired in Montreal before the players could have their day with the trophy.

-On June 26, 2022, during the on-ice celebrations immediately after winning the Stanley Cup, Nicolas Aubé-Kubel of the Colorado Avalanche tripped on his way to the team photo and fell to the ice denting the base of the cup in the process.
+On June 26, 2022, during the on-ice celebrations immediately after winning the Stanley Cup, Nicolas Aubé-Kubel of the Colorado Avalanche tripped on his way to the team photo and fell to the ice denting the base of the Cup in the process.
+Later that week, the Cup handlers delivered the Cup to the wrong house.
+The handlers intended to deliver the Cup to Avalanche player Gabriel Landeskog, however instead delivered it to a Denver couple who reportedly had a similar address to Landeskog.
+In that same week, another mishap occurred, involving Kurtis MacDermid.
+MacDermid fell in a Denver bar, however kept the Cup safe by falling backwards, which allowed the Cup to lack any contact with the ground.

+The day after the Florida Panthers won their first Stanley Cup in team history in 2024, alternate Captain Matthew Tkachuk and some other players from the Panthers took the Cup to celebrate with fans at the Elbo Room in Fort Lauderdale.
+After pouring beer onto fans from the balcony, Tkachuk carried the Cup across the street where he jumped in the Atlantic Ocean with the Cup.